There is a cadre of people who claim to be fearless.

 He turns fear on its ear by consistently operating two and three steps ahead of competitors.

-In the end, he achieves his goals with a great deal of emotional carnage left behind.
+Ultimately, he achieves his goals with a great deal of emotional carnage left behind.

 Despite the decadence, you cheer for Bloom because, as a fellow INTJ, you understand how he got that way.